ArashAzhand/Swarm_Intelligence/PSO_NQueen_Problem/README.md

 ## Conclusion

-This implementation leverages PSO to solve the N-Queen problem effectively, especially for large `N`.
+This implementation leverages PSO to solve the N-Queen problem effectively, especially for `N<=8`.
 It finds a conflict-free solution by minimizing diagonal attacks in a competitive number of iterations.

 If you find this repository helpful, please consider giving it a ⭐!